LLGZONE/project-slice/README.md

 1. Collect the dependencies of the aimed project, and then copy to target dir.

 2. Use config file to include extra files not in dependencies

+3. Css, images, and fonts should also be included in.